Analytics6 min read

 3. Install server-side conversion events on your main site.

-4. Stop trusting any single number older than 7 days on iOS.
+4. Stop trusting any single number older than seven days on iOS.

 Try BioWise free